 - returning customer discount

-Window shopping has never been so popular, which is kind of unfortunate for those of us trying to figure out how to sell online!
+Window shopping has never been so popular, which is kind of unfortunate for those of us trying to figure out how to start an online shop!
 Your users cram their carts with items they would want/like to buy, but 71% of the carts are abandoned.

 Why?
 Well, for a lot of reasons.
 High shipping fees, slow website or website time-out, not enough payment options (check this article on how to choose the right payment gateway for your store) or just because they were simply browsing and had no intention to buy anything.